 We used data from the continuous National Health and Nutritional Examination Survey (NHANES), an ongoing cross-sectional survey of the civilian non-institutionalized population in the United States.
 Data were collected by the National Center for Health Statistics and the Centers for Disease Control and Prevention (CDC) and involve a questionnaire, physical exam, and laboratory measures.
 Detailed descriptions of the survey methodology and operations are published elsewhere.41 In brief, approximately 5000 people were recruited each year using a stratified, multistage, probability sample.
 Individuals agreeing to participate completed a computer-assisted interview conducted by trained personnel, with physical and laboratory examinations conducted at the Mobile Examination Centers (MECs).

 We used questionnaire, physical exam, and laboratory data from 3 waves spanning 2005-2010.
 We selected all respondents aged 18 years and older, who had complete data for CRP and answered questions on sleep duration and quality.
-We excluded individuals who had CRP concentrations greater than 10 mg/L, which indicate acute infection.17 We also excluded pregnancies, which demonstrate elevated and/or unstable CRP.17
+We excluded individuals who had CRP concentrations greater than 10 mg/L, which indicate acute infection.17 We also excluded pregnant women, which demonstrate elevated and/or unstable CRP.17

 Measures